 A lot of the LGBT Tours and Cruises organised within Europe originate in the USA - with travel tour operators such as Pied Piper, Brand G, Aquafest and Olivia shipping thousands of Americans over the Atlantic to enjoy the delights of a culinary tour of Tuscany, a wine-tasting trip through France or a cruise through the turquoise waters of Greece and Turkey.
 Still mostly childless - LGBT travellers have the money and time to get away on organised tours and cruises of a week or two.
 And what better way to heighten the experience than to share it with like-minded, friendly travel companions?
 The ‘en mass’ element of cruises and tours also ensures a party atmosphere at every stop - a cruise pulling in to a port such as Malaga can transform the town’s bars for the night - filling them with literally thousands of happy (and horny) holiday-makers.
 The events and parties organised around cruises and tours also help to make the experience all the more fun.

 But cruises and tours aren’t the only travel options available.
 A growing number of ‘gay groups’ are organised on cruises.
+(One even offered 'acupuncture for stress and anxiety' on its cruise.)
 This allows a tour operator to put a relatively small group of travellers together (10-50 say) and then book them on an otherwise ‘mainstream’ cruise.
 With the number of exclusively homosexual cruises relatively limited, this allows you to get a similar community experience on a much wider range of cruises.
 Pied Piper, for example, organise such groups on a cruise around the Greek Isles.
 They then organise a number of dinners, parties and outings for the group, while ensuring they also have plenty of time to be alone or mix with other straight guests should they want to.

 Events are also giving the concept of LGBT travel a boost.
 Europe’s pride marches are now huge, and whereas they were once mostly local affairs, the biggest now attract travellers from all over Europe and the world.
 Join the LGBT carnivals in Madrid, London or Berlin, and you’ll bump in to visitors from Athens to Zurich - who’ve travelled there specifically for the pride parade and countless parties and club nights organised around it.